 Peng holds an MBA degree and has more than ten years of experience in the electric utility industry administering power settlements.

 Alex is especially proud to be serving the City of Richmond, where his parents and grandparents were small business owners, and his mother worked as a reporter for the Richmond Independent.
-Since Richmond’s successful MCE enrollment in 2013, Alex has helped several other new communities join MCE, including the Cities of San Pablo, Benicia, and El Cerrito.
+Since Richmond’s successful MCE enrollment in 2013, Alex has helped several other new communities join MCE, including the Cities of San Pablo, Benicia, El Cerrito, Lafayette and Walnut Creek.
 Today, he continues to engage with cities and counties throughout California that are eager to pursue community choice energy.

 Prior to joining MCE, Alex worked as the campaign manager for the successful Palo Alto Green Energy & Compost Initiative (PAGE).
 He received his law degree from UC Berkeley’s Boalt Hall, where he earned certificates of specialization in energy regulation and environmental law.
 He received his BA in political science and human rights from Columbia University.
 Alex began with MCE as an AmeriCorps service member, and is thrilled to be working with California’s first community choice energy program, based in beautiful Marin County.